 What isn't clear is whether Backopy could have done something to the .htaccess configuration file or some other part of the Apache server to stop it simply handing over the site's source code in the first place.
 Regardless, none of this bodes well for the reputation of black market sites.
 BMR was one of the longest-standing and popular black market sites after Silk Road.
 With two heavy-hitter sites having bitten the dust due to basic operator errors, confidence in these systems will be shaken.
 One of the remaining sites is Sheep Market, although this has also come under criticism after someone claimed to have found the operator’s real IP.

-Much has been said of the black market sites’ proliferation after the death of Silk Road.
+of the black market sites’ proliferation after the death of Silk Road.
 The argument goes that where one falls, another ten will spring up.
 But if they’re all run by amateurs tripping over their own shoelaces, what does it matter?

 “I honestly think the online black market could change into something far more local than Silk Road, the international giant,” said Thomas Kerin, developer of online anonymous marketplace engine BitWasp.
 “The pitfall with the current model is that it requires the postal system.
 If people used bitcoins to buy things, and were told a drop point, then the more local system would evolve.”

 BitWasp is one of several black market engines that appear to be either proposed, or under active development.
 Designed for users to download and operate themselves, BitWasp can be set up to be accessible via the Tor network if users choose to operate it that way, explains founder Cameron Ruggles, although clearweb instantiations are certainly possible.

 The development team is aware of the need for anonymity, although it focuses more on making it difficult to obtain information from a marketplace if seized.
 “We're not putting a lot of effort into keeping it concealed right now,” said Kerin.